linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements ...

+### 17.04.2023
+- Topic: Web hosting with Linkspreed?
+- Directory: /posts/2023/April/17
+- Description: ``` 📢 Need web hosting for your website? 💻🔌 Linkspreed has the solution! 😍🌐 Take our poll to let us know if you're interested! 👍👎 Contact us for more info! 💬📩 #WebHosting #Website #Linkspreed #Poll #ContactUs ```

 ### 16.04.2023
 - Topic: Are you already using SaaS?
 - Directory: /posts/2023/April/16